Error-42/zusischewe/readme.md

 - Does the program understand the files it works with and the connections between them? – No.
 - Does the program use how the official timetables are laid out? – Yes.
 - Does this mean it will break very easily? – Yes.
-- Is this a command line application? – Yes.
 - Should I know what a command line application is? – To use the program, yes.
 - Is it really easy to deadlock Zusi with this? – Yes.
 - Does Zusi routesetting just break sometimes with this? – Yes.